Tutorials: How OTIF100 works

 The order is: 1) Families, 2) SKU, 3) Non working days.
 Prepare your worksheets first, with extension XLS or CSV (XLSX wouldn't always work).
 As you can see in this video, it takes less than three minutes to configure these three tables.
 Afterwards, when something is different, you can go and delete, modify or create new families, sku or non working days, or just delete all and reload.

 Once the configuration is done, we can load our work orders.
+In the video we show the manual procedure.

 A brief demonstration of how to select, group and review work orders: